Updated May 2022

 My advice is that you do not overlook a website to the extent I neglected this site.

-The upside of neglecting this website, if there is an upside, is that the site has some history with many posts still indexed in Google.
+If there is an upside, the upside of neglecting this website is that the site has some history with many posts still indexed in Google.
 Of course, due to neglect, the rank of each published item is low, but I cannot expect otherwise.